 Take advantage of how IT allows you to connect speakers and place them wherever you want while taking up minimal space, especially if you live in a small dorm.
-Feel free to set up multiple speakers throughout your area and link them together wirelessly.
+Feel free to set up multiple speakers and link them wirelessly throughout your area.
 This makes it easier to upgrade your musical experience, stream music from different apps such as Spotify, for example, and instantly control anything with compatible devices.

 This cutting-edge audio tech makes it possible to customize everything from bass, treble, and volume levels with the help of voice commands if you have any devices compatible with Amazon’s Alexa assistant.

 The ability to do all this while tapping into a catalogue of 35 million songs through services like Tidal, Spotify, Pandora, Deezer, Qobuz, Google Play Music, and Amazon Music, and with TuneIn Radio adding access to thousands of internet radio stations is pretty unbeatable.

 While arguably looking a little outdated stood next to the more recently redesigned Play:5, the Play:1’s solid, sleek design stands the test of time.